r-lib/lifecycle/tests/testthat/_snaps/deprecate.md

       lifecycle_message("1", details = 1)
     Condition
       Error:
-      ! `details` must be a character vector, not a number.
+      ! `details` must be a character vector, not the number 1.

 # lifecycle message is never generated when an `id` is supplied and we've already warned